felipenmartins/Robotics-Simulation-Labs/Lab1/ReadMe.md

 This section contains some extra information that can help you solve issues you might encounter during Webots installation or usage.

-1- If you are getting error messages when trying to run Python code in Webots, make sure you have the **64-bit** version of Python, and one of the Python versions listed above.
+1- If you are getting error messages when trying to run Python code in Webots, make sure you have the **64-bit** version of Python, and one of the compatible Python versions.
 32-bit or wrong versions of Python do not work properly with Webots.

 2- If you are using macOS, you might need to use the full Python path in Webots.
 [See details here](https://cyberbotics.com/doc/guide/using-python#macos-installation).